Zdravko93/react_memory_game/README.md

 # React Memory Game

-This is a **Memory Game** built with **React**.
-The game challenges players to match pairs of cards, keeping track of the number of moves made and the time spent to complete the game.
-The game is designed to be fun and engaging while helping you sharpen your memory.
+A responsive and interactive Memory Game built with React.
+Challenge yourself to match card pairs while tracking your time and number of moves.
+Designed to be fun, engaging, and a great exercise for improving your short-term memory!

 ## Table of Contents